microsoft/InnerEye-DeepLearning/docs/deploy_on_aml.md

 that was built on its specific subset of data.
 Then the ensemble model is built using the checkpoints from all, say, 5 crossvalidation folds, and registered on the parent run - even though the work of registering is done by the child run with index 0.

+Note: At present, only segmentation model have a clearly defined deployment path.
+If you have a deployment path for classification model that you would like to see supported, please file an issue on Github.